yasuper8/angular-books-crud-lab/README.md

 ### Tips

 * Commit frequently!
 * The books api is set up with RESTful routes, so follow RESTful routing conventions.
-You can test endpoints with Postman or cURL.
+You can test endpoints with Postman or cURL, or by setting up a simple request to trigger them.
 * Look at (`console.log`) the data you get back from each `$http` request!
 * <details><summary>Click for a hint on how to change the page url from within a controller.</summary>
     Inject the [`$location`](https://docs.angularjs.org/api/ng/service/$location) service, and use its `path` method.